 Convictions for the following DUI offenses can never be sealed in Nevada:

-Note that a person charged with an unsealable offense that then gets dismissed may pursue a record seal petition right away.
+Note that if you are charged with an unsealable offense that then gets dismissed, you may pursue a record seal petition right away.
 Any Nevada charge that does not result in a conviction is always eligible for immediate sealing, no matter how serious the charge.14

 Also see our article, How long does a DUI stay on your record in Nevada?

-Invasion of the home is when a person forcibly enters a dwelling without permission of the lawful occupant or owner.
+Invasion of the home is when you forcibly enter a dwelling without permission of the lawful occupant or owner.
 It does not matter whether there are people physically present in the dwelling at the time of the alleged intrusion.

-If the defendant used a deadly weapon, a conviction cannot be sealed.
+If you used a deadly weapon, a conviction cannot be sealed.

 Learn more about invasion of the home (NRS 205.067).

 Costs depend on the court presiding over the record seal.
-In Las Vegas Justice Court, defendants who attempt to seal their records without an attorney can expect to pay about $150.
-The breakdown of fees is as follows:
+In Las Vegas Justice Court, if you attempt to seal your records without an attorney, you can expect to pay about $150.
+The breakdown of fees is show in the following table:

 Obtaining criminal history (“SCOPE”) from Las Vegas Metropolitan Police Department | $10 |